maytemirabel/unit-4/Projects/Unit-4.md

 3. Comments can be made under other users’ posts.
 4. Users can edit or delete their posts and comments.
 5. Users can search for others’ profiles and recipes.
-6. Users can save published posts.
+6. Users can save published posts in their own collections.

 ### Rationale for Proposed Solution